 Actually… Its Mostly a Question of Privilege

 Of course, for those privileged enough to have landed in the upper strata of society, where money comes easy, free time is more abundant and life is not being lived on the edge of poverty, working out probably is an individual choice.

 The problem isn’t individuals lacking determination and resolve.
 The problem is systemic.
 We live in a capitalist society, where companies and individuals benefit from selling you stuff.
 The more stuff they sell you (i.e. the more you consume) the richer they get.
-Capitalists have gone to great lengths to find ways to make us consume their junk and we’ve been buying it for decades.
-One simple example is the supermarket checkout, which is typically surrounded by junk food, giving you one last chance to grab a bar of sugar.
+Capitalists have gone to great lengths to find ways to make us consume their junk and we’ve been buying it for centuries.
+One simple example is the supermarket checkout, which is typically surrounded by junk food, giving you one last chance (psychological jab?) to grab a bar of sugar.

 The System is the Real Culprit